-one unit, one year In this class we will look at some of the "mega-issues" of our timethe globalization of the economy, climate change, the rise of political populism around the globe, migration and immigration, systemic racism, poverty vs. growth and development, and the connections between these issues (and more) globally.
-In order to provide a connected thread for the course, we will zero in on a particular geographic region each year, and the literature for the course will help us understand how that region is challenged by these mega-issues as well as unique political and social issues.
-This will involve exploring the connected histories of colonialism and capitalism in the region of focus.
-We will also focus on what is being done in response to these challenges, developing our own understanding and skills as social change agents and anti-racist thinkers and actors in the world: researching issues of personal interest, learning about people involved in humanitarian and environmental change, and honing media, writing, and analytical skills in the process.
+In this class we will look at the "mega-issues" of our time-the globalization of the economy, environmental degradation and rise of political populism around the globe and their impacts for our future, poverty vs. growth and development, and how all of these play out in our own region and city as well globally.
+In order to provide a connected thread for the course, we will zero in on a particular geographic region, and the literature for the course will help us understand how that region is challenged by these mega-issues as well as unique political and social issues.
+We will also focus much on what is being done in response to these challenges developing our own understanding and skills as social change agents: researching issues of personal interest, learning about people involved in humanitarian and environmental change through documentaries, interviewing people in our community, and honing media, writing, analytical and interviewing skills in the process.

-Independent Study #260 1/4 or 1/2 unit per semester A student wishing to pursue a level of study beyond that which is offered in the curriculum may do so in an Independent Study.
+/4 or /2 unit per semester

+A student wishing to pursue a level of study beyond that which is offered in the curriculum may do so in an Independent Study.
 The student must have a faculty sponsor and her proposed course of study must be reviewed by the department and CASC.